keymetrics/doc-pm2/en/plus/guide/server-apps-overview.md

 ![app overview](https://cdn.jsdelivr.net/gh/keymetrics/branding/screenshots/plus/overview/app_overview.png)

-It contains almost everything you need to see to understand the current health of your applications :
+It contains almost everything you need to see to understand the current health of your applications:

 - CPU Usage Heatmap
     - Each cell represent a process in a server